-Punctuation is the basic element of English grammar and without it a sentence is not only incomplete but also insensible.
-There are various marks of punctuation that are used in sentences to give them more meaning and make it easier for the reader to understand.
-If we omit these punctuation marks from a sentence we will be left hanging.
-Also, without a punctuation mark a sentence can have various meanings and the reader might assume the meaning the writer is not conveying.
+Punctuation is the basic element of English grammar and without it, a sentence is not only incomplete, but also incomprehensible.
+There are various marks of punctuation that are used in sentences to give them more meaning and make it easier for the reader to understand them.
+If we omit these punctuation marks from a sentence, we will be left hanging.
+Another casualty of not using punctuation is that a sentence can have various meanings and the reader might assume a meaning other than the writer wishes to convey.

-Today I will talk about the most common and most excessively used punctuation mark i.e. period.
+Today I will talk about the most common and most heavily-used punctuation mark i.e. period.

 Denotation: